themanfred/ObsidianGitSync/Basics of MRI.md

 So the yellow arrow essentially determines the distance that the precision is off the flat plain, off the xy plain, if you will. </mark>

-So you can imagine that when the spin or when the proton is knocked over by a full 90 degrees that vector is 0, the precision happens fully within the xy plain.
+So you can imagine that when the spin or when the proton is knocked over by a full 90 degrees that vector is 0, the precision happens fully within the xz plain.

 ## [[T2]]
 ![[Pasted image 20230702152844.png]]<mark style="background: #ABF7F7A6;">The second aspect that we can measure in such a system is the transverse or T2 relaxation</mark>, indicated by the blue arrow up top.